rubensfreire/Getting_and_Cleaning_Data_Assignment/README.md

 #Final Assignment for Getting and Cleaning Data Project

-##1- This script Performs the following steps
+##1- This script Performs the following

 - Merges the training and the test sets to create one data set.
 - Extracts only the measurements on the mean and standard deviation for each measurement.